 Detailed information about CoC governance, membership, and planning processes is available in the CoC Charter.

-For a copy of the charter, or for more information about the CoC, our HMIS, or HEARTH, please contact Dave Christopolis at firstname.lastname@example.org.
+For more information about the CoC, our HMIS, or HEARTH, please contact Dave Christopolis at firstname.lastname@example.org.

 3 County Homeless Management Information System (HMIS)

-The 3 County CoC HMIS Wiki features pages and posts that encompass all aspects of the CoCs HMIS Project including: data collection and reporting tools; technical assistance and training materials; localized data reports including CoC reports, provider reports, and community reports; and interactive visualizations that provide context and meaning to regional homeless issues.
+The 3 County CoC HMIS Wiki includes: data collection and reporting tools; technical assistance and training materials; localized data reports including CoC reports, provider reports, and community reports; and interactive visualizations that provide context and meaning to regional homeless issues.

 For more information, visit the 3 County HMIS Wiki page